Pakistan: Deadly anti-French protests escalate | DW | 13.04.2021

 The TLP has gained support for its rallying cry against blasphemy.
 They were able to force the government to endorse a boycott of French products through similar protests last year.

-Those protests sprung up at the same time as protests across the Muslim world against France's response to the beheading of a French teacher who showed cartoons mocking the Prophet Mohammed in his class.
+Those protests sprung up at the same time as protests in other Muslim countries against France's response to the beheading of a French teacher who showed cartoons mocking the Prophet Muhammad in his class.

-Depictions of the prophet are widely considered blasphemous and the reprinting of the cartoons in France was condemned by Pakistan's Prime Minister Imran Khan at the time.
+Depictions of the prophet are widely considered blasphemous, and the reprinting of the cartoons in France was condemned by Pakistani Prime Minister Imran Khan at the time.

-Rizvi called for further protests as an ultimatum after accusing the Pakistani government of going back on its agreement to expel the French ambassador.
+Rizvi called for further protests as an ultimatum after accusing Pakistan's government of going back on its agreement to expel the French ambassador.